syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 ## Row drag-and-drop

-### Enabling drag-and-drop
+SfTreeGrid have built-in support for the row drag-and-drop.
 You can drag-and-drop the rows in the SfTreeGrid and between two SfTreeGrid controls by setting the [SfTreeGrid.AllowDraggingRows](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.wpf~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AllowDraggingRows.html) and [AllowDrop](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid_members.html#) properties to `true`.
 It is also possible to drag-and-drop from the SfTreeGrid to any other control.

 {% tabs %}
 {% highlight xaml %}